Chart Color Schemes

 Brooklyn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that may impact this region.
 Notable ones are The Fabric Altona North, Altona North Strategic Site, RBR Hub Industrial Estate, and Green Streets Program.
-Below is a list of these projects, arranged by relevance.
+Below is a list of the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.